tinybirdco/signatures-POC/README.md

 Go to your [Tinybird workspace](https://ui.tinybird.co) and check the data is flowing.

+6. Update environment variables

+Change `NEXT_PUBLIC_TINYBIRD_TOKEN` in the `.env` file to the token you copied in step 3.

-5. Run the Tremor Dashboard
+7. Run the Tremor Dashboard

 ```bash
 npm run dev
 ```

-6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+8. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### License